DenizenScript/Denizen-For-Bukkit-Docs/README.md

 ### Rebuilding

 After Sphinx is installed, you can build by running `sphinx-build -b html source/ build/`

+This will create a fully built static web pages folder in `build/`.

 If you made configuration changes, you may want to delete the `build/` folder before building again.